xmartinezpujol/wpa-ssr-react/README.md

 * Cover error cases, API failed req, Flickr API, etc. Track errors + log + show user info.

 * Bundles could be splitted using Webpack's code-splitter (chunks).

+* Image loading for the last column, something odd seems to happen when you scroll faster.
+Also for Image loads I recommend techniques like these ones: https://images.guide/ (blurring, preload, etc)

 * Build process needs a bit more work.
 Dev environtment could be run also in Docker.